Chloe Pearse: Personal life

 Pearse has a Sports and Exercise degree from the University of Limerick where she also qualified with a Masters in Business Management.
 She works as a business development representative for Uber.

+In January 2023, she proposed to her partner and team-mate, Clodagh O'Halloran, in Virgin Media Park in Cork after a win over Leinster, where they had first met seven years earlier.
+They married in the summer of 2026.